sjstoelting/MODx-htmlToPDF/readme.txt

 PDF Files from the content of a web document, published with MODX.
 TCPDF is part of the package.
 TCPDF itself is licensed under LGPL V3, as described at http://www.tcpdf.org/license.php.
+The current version of TCPDF used in this package is 5.9.134.

 The main goal is to create highly configurable PDF documents.
 This is possible with a lot of parameters, that one can use on a call and the usage of chunks.